Troubleshooting & FAQ

 - Local desktop usage: prefer

-hbi auth login --interactive - Agent runtimes / CI: prefer
+hbi auth login --device-login - Agent runtimes / CI: prefer

 Run: